alok-09/Movie-Website/README.md

-# 🎬 RadianT-Movies
+# 🎬 Movie-Website

-RadianT-Movies is a modern movie discovery web application that allows users to browse, search, and explore movies with details such as ratings, trailers, and descriptions.
+Movie-Website is a modern movie discovery web application that allows users to browse, search, and explore movies with details such as ratings, trailers, and descriptions.

 ## 🚀 Features